eZaKusTaMihS/Re_D4AS/README.md

 - Add auto-restart methods to solve possible crash of the game.
 - Provide a solution for being blocked from long-time plays.
 See more information about it [here](#solutions-for-swipe-verification).
+- Fix the trigger condition of timeout restart.

 #### Oct 26, 2024
 - Add support for event type: raid